Coming to Sandy Amphitheater on June 9, 2025!

 Grammy-Nominated violinist Jenny Oaks Baker and her accomplished children, musical group Family Four, present a new Americana Show that tells the story of America, highlighting the peoples, cultures and beliefs that have come together to create our beautiful and rich American Mosaic.

-With music by Emmy Award-winning composer Kurt Bestor, script by New York Times Best-selling Author Jason F. Wright, narration and singing by popular actor Conlon Bonner, percussion by Jay Nygaard, as well as spirited dancing by current and former BYU folk and ballroom dancers, this show promises to inspire a greater appreciation for America, the diverse American people and the vibrant American Mosaic!
+GRAMMY Nominated violinist Jenny Oaks Baker and her accomplished children, musical group Family Four present a new Americana Show that tells the story of America, highlighting the peoples, cultures and beliefs that have come together to create our beautiful and rich American Mosaic.
+With music by Emmy Award-winning composer Kurt Bestor, script by New York Times Best-selling Author Jason F. Wright, narration by popular actor Ben Lomu, percussion by Jay Nygaard, singing by American Harmony Youth Singers, as well as spirited singing by current and former BYU folk and ballroom dancers, this show promises to inspire a greater appreciation for America, the diverse American people and the vibrant American Mosaic!

 PROGRAM